xaviermichel/ansible-devbox/README.md

 	ProxyCommand /usr/bin/connect-proxy -H proxy.fr:3128 %h %p
 ```

 On ansible server, you can now access to devm :
 ```bash
 ssh -i $HOME/.ssh/id_INSECURE_DEVM_ANSIBLE_KEY root@127.0.0.1 -p 1922
 ```

+You may now wan't to remove the key added in `/root/.ssh/authorized_keys`.